alaurent34/darc/Readme.md

 Also you can found the method to compare two F files, which is useful in both phase and is not a metric itself.

+## Preprocessing.py

+This file serve the purpose of reading and embbeding the files needed for the DARC competition, as submission and ground truth files for example.
+It's used by darc_evaluator.py

+## Darc_evaluator.py

+This file serve the purpose of integrating the process of the competition in the CrowdAI platform.